opendr-eu/opendr/docs/reference/detr.md

     ```

 * **Inference and result drawing example on a test .jpg image, similar to and partially copied from [detr_demo colab](https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/detr_demo.ipynb#scrollTo=Jf59UNQ37QhJ).**
+	This example shows how to perform inference on an image and draw the resulting bounding boxes using a detr model that is pretrained on the coco dataset.
     ```python
     import matplotlib.pyplot as plt
     import requests